Murder of democracy: Cong after MPs detained over protests against 'misuse' of agencies | Politics

 Earlier in the day, the Congress alleged that the Prevention of Money Laundering Act (PMLA) has been weaponised to target and humiliate people, and urged the Supreme Court to decide on the matter concerning the National Herald-Associated Journals Limited case soon.

-The assertion came on a day when Congress president Sonia Gandhi (75) appeared before the ED for the third day to face questioning in connection with a money-laundering case pertaining to the National Herald newspaper.
+The assertion came on a day when Sonia Gandhi (75) appeared before the ED for the third day to face questioning in connection with the money laundering case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)